moferg/fitnotes-data-viz/README.md

 2. Created a list and used it in the program
 3. Created 3 unit tests for the application
 4. Used matplotlib to visualize data in a graph
+5. Implemented a master loop that user can choose options from or choose to exit program